- Dermal filler treatments soften facial lines and restore lost volume for a rejuvenated appearance

 - Maintenance treatments can add to the total cost

-Dermal filler treatments are very popular due to their ability to rejuvenate the skin, restore lost volume, and treat some signs of aging.
-The cost of filler treatments can vary widely depending on factors such as the type of dermal filler, your personal goals, and the provider.
+Dermal filler treatments are very popular due to their ability to rejuvenate the skin, restore lost volume, and reverse some signs of aging.
+Dermal fillers’ cost can vary widely depending on factors such as the type of dermal filler used, your personal goals and your choice of provider.

 What Are Dermal Fillers?

-Dermal fillers are a type of cosmetic injectable treatments.
-They can correct skin wrinkles and fine lines such as smile lines and marionette lines, add volume to thin lips and cheeks, treat depressed scars, enhance shallow areas of the skin, and define facial contours like the cheekbones and the jaw.
+Dermal fillers are a type of cosmetic injectable treatment.
+They can temporarily correct wrinkles and fine lines such as smile and marionette lines, add volume to thin lips and cheeks, treat depressed scars, enhance shallow areas of the skin and define facial contours such as the cheekbones and jaw.

-Filler injection is an office procedure with little to no downtime.
-Results can be visible immediately and typically last for several months to two years.
+Filler injections are an in-office procedure with little to no downtime.
+Results can be visible immediately and typically last for several months to 5 years.

 Are dermal fillers safe?

-In the hands of a trained plastic surgeon or dermatologist, filler injections are safe.
-Common side effects are typically mild and require no treatment.
+In the hands of a trained plastic surgeon or dermatologist, filler injections are considered safe.
+Common side effects are typically mild and should resolve within 1 week.
 These include:

 - Discomfort that can be reduced with a topical or injected anesthetic such as lidocaine